uber-node/tcurl/usage.md

     }
     ```

-`-t thrift`
+`-t | --thrift </path/to/thrift/file>`
     Used with the thrift encoding to specify the path to the thrift files.
+The
-    The thrift option value can either point to a file or a directory.
+    thrift option value can either point to a file or a directory.
     For example:
     ```
     tcurl -p 127.0.0.1:21300 serviceName Meta::health -t . -3 null
     ```
-    The above command assumes that current folder contains the meta.thrift IDL file.
+    The above command assumes that current folder contains the meta.thrift IDL
+    file.
+The endpoint specified at the command line should be defined in the
+    specified thrift file.
+Using the example immediatly above, the following
+    would be a valid request:
+    ```
+    tcurl hyperbahn Hyperbahn::DiscoveryResult --body '{ "serviceName": "ringpop" }' `--thrift ./idl/hyperbahn.thrift

 `--no-strict`
     Disable the default strict mode of thrift parsing.
-When strict mode is enabled,
-    all fields must be specified as either "required" or "optional".
+When strict mode is enabled, all fields must be specified as either "required" or "optional".

 `--raw`
     Use raw format (i.e. plain text) for request.